Argentine stocks hit lowest point since Nov 2006

 Trade volume on the overall market was a slim $18.1 million.
 Of active shares, 4 rose, 55 fell and 7 were unchanged.

-Food maker and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización) shed 7 percent to end at 7.55 pesos per share, while heavily weighted power firm Pampa Holding (PAM.BA: Cotización) fell 6.25 percent to close at 1.5 pesos.
-Continuación...
+Food maker and grains exporter Molinos Rio de la Plata (MOL.BA) shed 7 percent to end at 7.55 pesos per share, while heavily weighted power firm Pampa Holding (PAM.BA) fell 6.25 percent to close at 1.5 pesos.

+Meanwhile, Argentine sovereign debt fell 1.3 percent on average in over-the-counter trade, with the peso-denominated Discount bond shedding 2.8 percent amid overall risk aversion and concerns about U.S. economic health, traders said.

+The peso currency firmed slightly against the dollar, although traders said they expect the central bank to try to stabilize the local currency in the range of 3.02 to 3.045 per dollar.